-The South African Law School, conveniently situated on Adderley Street in Cape Town, was established in 1996.
+The South African Law School, conveniently situated on Hans Strijdom Avenue in Cape Town, was established in 1996.
 The school provides specialised training for legal support staff of professional practices, financial institutions, corporations and those wanting to embark upon a legal career.
 Certain courses conducted by the school also appeal to the self-employed businessperson or owners of small to medium companies.

-The South African Law School is accredited by SASSETA and ICSA.
+The South African Law School is accredited by SASSETA and CSSA.

 The National Paralegal Institute identifies a Paralegal as a person who is qualified by education, training or work experience to perform legal, social welfare or related work, which requires a basic knowledge of the law.